HL7/davinci-ecdx/input/pagecontent/specification.md

 All of the following except the last of these benefits are relevant whether human intervention is needed or not.

-- Easy ability to say 'yes' or 'no', including providing a reason for refusal.
+- Easy ability to say 'yes' or 'no', including providing a reason for refusal
 - Provides the ability to represent the reason (*Purpose of Use*) in the `Task.reasonCode` element using either codes or free text.
 - Allows linking the request to its associated outputs without creating a new resource
 - Can use polling or subscriptions to retrieve the results
+- {:.new-content}As trust and infrastructure enabling direct queries evolve, enables a transition strategy towards direct queries to gather data of interest
 - Allows conveying the 'status' of a request in progress
    - Monitoring for status does not require a change in workflow from monitoring for final results - i.e. there is no increase in complexity for the receiver whether status updates occur or not
    - Note that fully automated processes typically will not have status updates.
-- {:.new-content}As trust and infrastructure enabling direct queries evolves, enables a transition strategy towards direct queries to gather data of interest

 #### Sequence Diagram